ST JOHNS COUNTY, FLORIDA

 What is a 420?

 There are two types of 420 Dinghies.
-One is known as the International 420 Class Dingy, the other is known as the Club 420.
-It’s the latter version will be sailed in the St. Johns TDC Youth Regatta.
-The International 420, unlike the Club 420 has a spinnaker and optional trapeze making it a far more demanding boat to sail and race.
+One is known as the International 420 Class Dinghy, the other is known as the 420 One-Design.
+It’s the latter version will be sailed in the St. Johns TDC Youth Sailing Regatta.
+The International 420, unlike the 420 One-Design has a spinnaker and optional trapeze making it a far more demanding boat to sail and race.
 The International 420 class is recognized by the International Sailing Federation and raced all over the world.
 The name comes from its 4.2 meter overall length .
 In feet that’s 13 feet 9 inches.
 But who wants to sail a 139?

 – Dave Montgomery, SAYC